 - 151 calories per cup.

 - The first 13 ingredients are animal products

 This freeze-dried liver-coated formula gives kitties a blast of meaty flavors.
-It contains 40% crude protein, 20% crude fat, and 3% crude fiber.
+The guaranteed analysis shows it contains 40% crude protein, 20% crude fat, and 3% crude fiber.
 This all-ages formula is suitable for both adult cats and kittens.
 The first 13 ingredients are animal products, meaning this formula truly packs a punch of animal protein, something cats need to survive.
-This recipe supports cats in all life stages providing support for heart health, digestion, and skin and coat health.
+This recipe supports cats in all life stages, providing support for heart health, digestion, and skin and coat health.

 - Packed with high-quality fish protein.